amatsuo/amatsuo.github.io/research.md

 ### Work in Progress

-&ldquo;The Social Media Audience of Diplomatic Events.&rdquo; (with Oul Han and Naoko Matsumura, Revise and Resubmit)

 &ldquo;Path to False Beliefs: Political Ignorance, Partisan Motivation, and Conspiracy Mentality.&rdquo; (with Seonghui Lee and David Hendry, Under Review)

+&ldquo;Women Use More Positive Language than Men: Candidates’ Strategic Use of Emotive Language in Election Campaigns.&rdquo; (with Tiffany Barnes, Charles Crabtree, and Yoshikuni Ono, Under Review)

-&ldquo;Gender Classification of Parliamentary Speeches in the Japanese House of Representatives.&rdquo;
+&ldquo;Committee Attendance, Member Replacement, and Speech in the Japanese House of Representatives&rdquo; (Under Review)

+&ldquo;Legislators’ Sentiment Analysis Supervised by Legislators&rdquo; (with Kentaro Fukumoto)

 ### Software